LGM-30 Minuteman: Missile farm concept

 The US Air Force saw no pressing need for a solid fuel ICBM.
-Development of the SM-65 Atlas and SM-68 Titan ICBMs was progressing, and "storable" liquids were being developed that would allow missiles to be left in a ready-to-shoot form for extended periods.
-Hall saw solid fuels not only as a way to improve launch times or safety, but part of a radical plan to greatly reduce the cost of ICBMs so that thousands could be built.
-He was aware that new computerized assembly lines would allow continual production, and that similar equipment would allow a small team to oversee operations for dozens or hundreds of missiles.
+Development of the SM-65 Atlas and SM-68 Titan ICBMs was progressing, and "storable" (hypergolic) liquid propellants were being developed that would allow missiles to be left in a ready-to-shoot form for extended periods.
+These could be placed in missile silos for added protection, and launch in minutes.
+This met their need for a weapon that would be safe from sneak attacks; hitting all of the silos within a limited time window before they could launch simply did not seem possible.

+But Hall saw solid fuels not only as a way to improve launch times or survivability, but part of a radical plan to greatly reduce the cost of ICBMs so that thousands could be built.
+He envisioned a future where ICBMs were the primary weapon of the US, not in the supporting role of "last ditch backup" as the Air Force saw them at the time.
+This would require huge deployments, which would not be possible with existing weapons due to their high cost and operational manpower requirements.
 A solid fuel design would be simpler to build, and easier to maintain.

 Hall's ultimate plan was to build a number of integrated missile "farms" that included factories, missile silos, transport and recycling.
+He was aware that new computerized assembly lines would allow continual production, and that similar equipment would allow a small team to oversee operations for dozens or hundreds of missiles, radically reducing the manpower requirements.
 Each farm would support between 1,000 and 1,500 missiles being produced in a continuous low rate cycle.
 Systems in a missile would detect failures, at which point it would be removed and recycled, while a newly built missile would take its place.
 The missile design was based purely on lowest possible cost, reducing its size and complexity because "the basis of the weapon's merit was its low cost per completed mission; all other factors – accuracy, vulnerability, and reliability – were secondary."

 Hall's plan did not go unopposed, especially by the more established names in the ICBM field.
 Ramo-Wooldridge pressed for a system with higher accuracy, but Hall countered that the missile's role was to attack Soviet cities, and that "a force which provides numerical superiority over the enemy will provide a much stronger deterrent than a numerically inferior force of greater accuracy."
 Hall was known for his "friction with others" and in 1958 Schriever removed him from the Minuteman project, sending him to the UK to oversee deployment of the Thor IRBM.
-On his return to the US in 1959, Hall retired from the Air Force, but received his second Legion of Merit in 1960 for his work on solid fuels.
+On his return to the US in 1959, Hall retired from the Air Force.
+He received his second Legion of Merit in 1960 for his work on solid fuels.